os-climate/sostrades-dev-tools/docs/source/user_manual.md

 ### Section 4.1 Understanding pod size

-When you run applications in a cloud, they runs inside something called a pod.
+When you run applications in a cloud, it runs inside something called a pod.
 You can think of it like a tiny computer running just one part of your app.

 The pod size tells the cloud how much CPU power and memory your pod should have.
 CPU means how fast your pod can think